 The event is widely supported by some of New York’s most influential elected officials.
-United States Senators Chuck Schumer and Kristen Gillibrand, former Mayor Michael Bloomberg and current Mayor Bill De Blasio (during his time as New York Public Advocate) have all visited in past years to offer words of encouragement.
+United States Senators Chuck Schumer and Kristen Gillibrand, former Mayor Michael Bloomberg and current Mayor Bill De Blasio have all visited in past years to offer words of encouragement.

 The Call-in was a vision shared by Jay Hershenson, Senior Vice Chancellor for University Relations for the City University of New York (CUNY) and the former Editor-In-Chief of the New York Daily News.
 Together, they approached immigration attorney and Daily News columnist Allan Wernick to organize the event.
 Wernick has directed CUNY Citizenship Now! since its founding in 1997.

 For one week each spring, we open the phones from 9am to 7pm to take calls from anyone seeking immigration information or resources.
 Our overall capacity has more than doubled since the event’s kickoff year.
-In 2013, over 380 volunteers assisted 13,311 callers in 48 different languages.
+In 2014, around 300 volunteers assisted 10,593 callers in 45 different languages.